-If you don't see your simple job in either the ACTIVE or WAITING sections of your queue, it probably already finished - it should only run for a second or two!
+If you don't see your simple job in either the ACTIVE or WAITING sections of your queue, it probably already finished - it should only run for a few seconds!

 Notice in my queue status, where the STATE is Running, there is only one node assigned.
 Why is this, since there were 8 tasks?